oven-sh/bun/docs/project/building-windows.md

 winget install OpenJS.NodeJS.LTS
 ``` -->

 Make sure to use powershell with the proper shell environment loaded.
-To
+To do so, you can run:

 ```ps1
 .\scripts\env.ps1